 If you and your furball are lucky, the test results will come out negative.
 Now you simply have to find a suitable remedy to the bad-breath issue.

 Acclimate your cat to teeth brushing while it’s still young and make it a habit to brush your pet’s teeth daily.
 This will keep your fur baby’s breath fresh and strengthen its teeth all around.

-Use A Water Additive – this is similar in efficacy to the mouth wash that humans use.
-Consult your vet before trying this, as this may contain chemicals that your cat is allergic to.
+This is similar in efficacy to the mouth wash that humans use.
+Consult your vet before trying this as this may contain chemicals that your cat is allergic to.

 The water additive helps fight off bacteria and rinses the mouth clean.
 This prevents any further plaque build-up and reaches the areas that a normal toothbrush can’t.
 It also washes away any tartar that gets lodged in between the teeth.